sonofhypnos/thoughts/posts/reflecting-on-finding-your-people.md

                     is probably going to decline.
 Yay!
                 -   I feel like on the one hand I should probably follow up with some of the really intruiging people I met there.
-At the same time I don\'t want to degrade the quality of the whole website and it is nice that people there are there not \"just\" for
+At the same time I don't want to degrade the quality of the whole website and it is nice that people there are there not \"just\" for
                     \"`networking`\".
-            -   Going to big parties and just settling in a random place, introducing myself while not interrupting people actively in their conversations went great when I literally didn\'t know anyone.
-Problem there haven\'t been that many parties like this or I haven\'t been invited to them.
+            -   Going to big parties and just settling in a random place, introducing myself while not interrupting people actively in their conversations went great when I literally didn't know anyone.
+Problem there haven't been that many parties like this or I haven't been invited to them.
         -   What did not work
             -   Online dating.
 None of my days this years have been as